 - We have shown – first in the literature – that in numerous deep graph theoretical parameters, the female brain is better connected that the brain of males: Balázs Szalkai, Bálint Varga, Vince Grolmusz: Graph Theoretical Analysis Reveals: Women’s Brains are Better Connected than Men’s, PLoS One, 10(7): e0130045. doi:10.1371/journal.pone.0130045, it is the journal version of arXiv preprint arXiv:1501.00727, January 4, 2015

 - We have shown – first in the literature – that the better connectivity in female brains remains valid if we consider the braingraphs of large-brain females and small-brain males.
-That is, the female advantage depends on the sex, and not on the average brain size: Balázs Szalkai, Bálint Varga, Vince Grolmusz: The Advantage is at the Ladies: Brain Size Bias-Compensated Graph-Theoretical Parameters are Also Better in Women’s Connectomes arXiv preprint arXiv:1512.01156 (2015)
+That is, the female advantage depends on the sex, and not on the average brain size: Balázs Szalkai, Bálint Varga, Vince Grolmusz: Brain Size Bias Compensated Graph-Theoretical Parameters are Also Better in Women’s Structural Connectomes, Brain Imaging and Behavior (2017) , also in arXiv preprint arXiv:1512.01156 (2015)

 - We have developed – first in the literature – a parametrizable consensus -connectome webserver that can be applied for generating and visualizing the “average, healthy” connections of the brain.
 The server is the Budapest Reference Connectome Server : Balázs Szalkai, Csaba Kerepesi, Vince Grolmusz: The Budapest Reference Connectome Server v2.0, Neuroscience Letters, Vol. 595, 19 May 2015, Pages 60-62.
 DOI: http://dx.doi.org/10.1016/j.neulet.2015.03.071, and also: Balázs Szalkai, Csaba Kerepesi, Bálint Varga, Vince Grolmusz: Parameterizable Consensus Connectomes from the Human Connectome Project: The Budapest Reference Connectome Server v3.0, Cognitive Neurodynamics, (2016) http://dx.doi.org/10.1007/s11571-016-9407-z